placelplacel/ossu-cs-notes/10-systematic-program-design/31-how-to-design-worlds.md

     4. The y-coordinate of the sprite.
     5. The background.

-3. **Identifying changing information:** Once again, from the exmaple states, we can figure out that the x-coordinate of the sprite is the value that will be changing.
+3. **Identifying changing information:** Once again, from the example states, we can figure out that the x-coordinate of the sprite is the value that will be changing.

 4. **Deciding which `big-bang` options to use:** We have a value that will be changing over time, and we will be displaying something to the screen so we will be passing in the `on-tick` and `to-draw` arguments.